2023 Most Popular Social Work Bachelor's Degree Schools in Massachusetts

 Full Social Work at Salem State University Report

-Out of the 14 schools in Massachusetts that were part of this year’s ranking, University of Massachusetts - Boston landed the # 4 spot on the list.
-Located in the city of Boston, UMass Boston is a public college with a large student population.
+A rank of #4 on this year’s list means University of Massachusetts - Boston is a great place for social work students working on their bachelor’s degree.
+Located in the large city of Boston, UMass Boston is a public school with a large student population.

 About 84% of the students majoring in social work at the school are women while 16% are male.